-I’ve been working with small businesses over the last four years, helping them to drive great results (>20% increases in revenue and 100%+ increases in net profit), be less stressed and feel more in control of their businesses.
+I’ve been working with small businesses over the last five years, helping them to drive great results (>20% increases in revenue and 100%+ increases in net profit), be less stressed and feel more in control of their businesses.
 This all naturally leads to the ability to release themselves from the business and gives them more free time.

 Being a former scientist, I like the concept of a “hypothesis” and my hypothesis is that if a small business applies Envisionable’s business operating system, it works.
 It takes time, but it works.
 Just like any business, I continue to improve the system for the benefit of our customers.